Jiapei1001/CrowdfundingInsights/README.md

 	In this data set, we look at the prevalence of unemployment in a country.
 The numbers are given as a percentage as the total workforce.
 Our reason for investigating the unemployment rate is that small businesses are at a higher risk of going under, and that we expect to see a correlation between loans requested and unemployment.
 Although the dataset included many years worth of data, we chose to only look at 2018.

-### ETL Workflow #1: Average (2016- 2018) Percentage of Population with an Account at a Financial Institution By Country
+### ETL Workflow #1: Percentage of Population with an Account at a Financial Institution By Country

 <img src="https://raw.githubusercontent.com/Jiapei1001/CrowdfundingInsights/main/WebContent/resources/images/ETL1_Population%20with%20an%20Account%20By%20Country.png" width=66% />